 Dichotomous outcomes, Genotype risk score (GRS), Multiple disease-associated single nucleotide polymorphisms, Multiplicative or additive on risk scale, Risk prediction, Simple count GRS, Simulations

 International Journal of Molecular Epidemiology and Genetics

 Yoo, Wonsuk; Smith, Selina A.; and Coughlin, Steven S., "Evaluation of genetic risk scores for prediction of dichotomous outcomes" (2015).
-Neurobiology.
+Translational Neuroscience.
 893.